 Blogging certainly can be a powerful, positive and a great tool for learning.
 This page will look at what blogging is, why blogging is great for learning and then also outline the makeup of blogs and some tips and tricks for blogging.

 Blogs are generally thought of as series of time-stamped articles “posts” but in fact, a huge number of websites actually have a blog platform as their base with a primary focus of linking static “pages” together (more on this below).

 There are many ways that blogs can be used for learning:

-- Blogs can help to build writing skills as well as requiring the demonstration of other digital skills where rich content can be.
+- Blogs can help in building writing skills as well as requiring the demonstration of other digital skills.

 - Blogs are a great platform to model positive digital citizenship with writing posts and pages but also commenting on other people’s content and appropriate use of social media for sharing and promoting content.
 There is also the added bonus of encouraging the building of positive online profiles (digital footprints if you will!).

 - Class or subject blogs can feature examples of work as well as pulling content together into a website or blog.
 They can share the learning and resources beyond the classroom.